jingjieyeo/NAMD-REST/README.md

 This work has been published in [Compute.
 Phys.
 Comm.](http://dx.doi.org/10.1016/j.cpc.2015.08.030)

 > A generic implementation of replica exchange with solute tempering (REST2) algorithm in NAMD for complex biophysical simulations.
 Sunhwan Jo and Wei Jiang.
 Computer Physics Communications.
 2015.
 197. 304-311.
 DOI:10.1016/j.cpc.2015.08.030

+Please read Compilation Instructions for details on how to merge this git with NAMD_2.10_Source